sCywin/Breakout/README.md

 # Breakout

-Breakout Game coded in Java for a University Project to train programming Skills +  MVC(Model-View-Control) Pattern.
+My Breakout Game coded in Java for a University Project to train programming Skills +  MVC(Model-View-Control) Pattern.